 When this technique is applied, negative pressure is created within the disc, allowing for the disc material that has moved away from the central part of the disc to be “sucked back in” and drawn back inside the disc, which takes the pressure off the nerve.
 Subsequently, this results in reduced neck and back pain, reduced arm and leg pain, as well as promotes true healing of the disc.
 So, for lack of a better term, this type of traction is also referred to as “Spinal Decompression” – although it’s the “traction” that causes the spine to decompress.

-This begs the questions – does Spinal Decompression really work and can it really keep you from having an invasive, painful, and expensive spinal surgery?
-The answers are yes and yes … but results do vary.
+So does Spinal Decompression really work, and can it really keep you from having an invasive, painful, and expensive spinal surgery?
+The answers are yes and yes, but results do vary.
 The alternative may be surgery, drugs, physical therapy, and chiropractic manipulation.
 If these types of treatments have failed, or you don’t wish to risk either drugs or surgery, then you could be a candidate for Spinal Decompression.